lostjoker/demontap/README.md

 # DemonTap

-DevilTap is a clicker crypto game with blockchain features such as a cool experience, a deep development system, a trading market, and asset confirmation.
+DemonTap is a clicker crypto game with blockchain features such as a cool experience, a deep development system, a trading market, and asset confirmation.

 Testnet address：http://neona.t1t1t.cn/egret/index.html